sonic-net/SONiC/doc/nat/nat_design_spec.md

 Static NAT/NAPT entries are not timed out from the translation table.

+NOTE: Overlap in the configured Global IP address between Static NAT and Static NAPT is not allowed.

 ### 2.2.3 Dynamic NAT and NAPT
 On the NAT router, when the public addresses are limited and less in number than the internal network addresses, the many-to-one mapping is needed from the [Private IP address + L4 port] to a [Public IP address + L4 port].
 This is where  multiple internal IPs map to a single public IP by overloading with different L4 ports.
 When the internally originated outbound traffic hits the NAT router, if a matching SNAT entry exists it is translated.
 Else the packet is trapped to CPU so that a new SNAT mapping is allocated for the [Private IP address + L4 port].